Price-to-Tangible-Book in Germany: 8.76% CAGR and +3.72% Alpha Over the DAX

 The portfolio is structurally concentrated in industrials and chemicals.
 When German manufacturing faces a structural headwind, as it has since 2019 (automotive transition, energy costs), there's no diversification within the strategy's natural universe.
 The quality filter can't protect against sector-level economic deterioration.

 The 2000 return of +68.80% is real but not repeatable in isolation.
-It reflects a one-time decoupling event between US tech and German industrials during the dot-com collapse.
+It reflects a one-time divergence between DAX tech/telecom components and German industrials during the dot-com collapse.
 Excluding 2000, the return profile is more modest.
 Don't use that single year to set return expectations.

 Part of a Series